Early Help Assessment Tool

 - Identify your strengths as well as your needs

-You will be designated a Lead Professional who will develop a plan with you and can arrange support and meetings with other services who can help you and will review progress of the plan with you, as appropriate.
+You will be designated a Lead Professional who will develop a plan with you, arrange support and meetings with other services that can help you, and review the progress of the plan with you, as appropriate.

 - Professional commitment to support families to make positive change

 - Create a clear plan with you and update you on progress regularly through meetings and information